uzzu/dotenv-gradle/README.md

 Apply this plugin to root project.
 [See the Gradle Plugin Portal.](https://plugins.gradle.org/plugin/co.uzzu.dotenv.gradle)

 Don't need to apply this plugin to subprojects.
-Extensions are automatically added.

 ### Create `.env` in the root directory of your gradle project